Thesis defence Anna Bon Maastricht 15 December 2020 – a promotion in Corona times

 The Pro-Rector, Prof. Dr. Christine Neuhold chairs the public defence, and opens the reunion at 13h.
 After Anna’s presentation of 15 minutes, the opposition is opened.

-Prof. Wiebe Bijker, emeritus professor Technology and Society at Maastricht University.
+Prof. Wiebe Bijker, emeritus professor of Technology and Society at Maastricht University.

 Prof. Dr. Wiebe Bijker: Thank you, Ms. Rector.
 Dear candidate, let me start with congratulating you with what we have in front of us.
 There are many positive things to be said about it, but I am particularly impressed by how coherently the whole argument is presented.
 And no one would be surprised until they realize that you have actually carried out very different externally funded projects.
 All of us know how difficult this is, and how projects are guided by their internal logic and how difficult it is to line them up and use them to build one coherent project.
 So I am very impressed by that and it is a beautifully produced book.